RBC Mortgage Rates & Reviews

 Commercial Real Estate

-This includes income producing properties that are over $750,000, and require a commercial mortgage loan from RBC instead.
+Businesses looking for a mortgage to purchase an income-producing property would require a commercial mortgage loan from RBC instead.
 Commercial real estate includes the following:

 • Multi-residential properties with 7 or more units,